Yisaaaa/Rock-Paper-Scissors/README.md

 ### Summary
 * This project was really **fun**!
 * Added some damage effect and sound to make it more cool.
+* I also made it to be responsive!

 ### See the live preview here
 [Rock Paper Scissors](https://yisaaaa.github.io/Rock-Paper-Scissors/)